 Starting with copyright 2021, Achieve for English products contain a folder of 25 suggested Grammar Girl podcasts.
 These are easy to add to your course and can be used in a variety of ways!

-If you are using a pre-built course: You will find the folder “Grammar Girl: 25 Suggested Podcasts” toward the top of your Course Content list.
+If you are using a pre-built course: Many pre-built courses include the folder “Grammar Girl: 25 Suggested Podcasts” toward the top of the Course Content list.
 (See “Start with a Pre-built course” for more about the pre-built course option.)

-If you are building a course from scratch: Look for the folder “Grammar Girl: 25 Suggested Podcasts” toward the top of your Resources list.
+If you are building a course from scratch or your title does not include the folder in the pre-built: Look for the folder “Grammar Girl: 25 Suggested Podcasts” toward the top of your Resources list.
 You can add one or more podcasts to your course as you would any other piece of content from Resources.
 If you wish to add all 25 podcasts, consider creating the suggested folder structure you see in the Resources for your own course.
 (See “Add Resources to your course” for help.)

 By default, the 25 suggested Grammar Girl podcasts will be visible to your students once they are added to your Course Content.
 You can change the default settings depending on how you wish to use them in your course.
 If you make no changes, and have all 25 podcasts in your Course Content, students will be able to browse and listen to the podcasts as they wish.